Saks Fifth Avenue Opens the Wellery (a One-Stop Shop for Fitness Fans)

 Upon arrival, the Wellery Concierge can guide guests through the new fitness-focused floor, an airy loft-like area comprised of 22 free flowing spaces that provide a variety of services and products.
 Offerings range from sports-therapy massages, pink Himalayan salt rooms (sitting in them can help reduce inflammation), non-toxic manicures and au courant athleisure wear, to supplements, guided meditations, boot camps and indoor spin classes.

 Saks’ Wellery is also stocked with nutrient-driven snack and drink options—among them, fresh pressed elixirs from Moon Juice and packets of HFactor, a new hydrogen-infused water touted for its rehydration and antioxidant benefits.
-Guests can drop in and take one of the Wellery’s more than 1,200 fitness classes, or schedule a massage or facial at the space’s Skinney MedSpa.
+Guests can drop in and take one of the Wellery’s more than 1,200 fitness classes, workout on its lineup of Technogym equipment, or schedule a massage or facial at the space’s Skinney MedSpa.
 The Wellery concept shop will remain open until October.

 Comments